Faculty Profile: Melinda E Taylor

 Main Profile Content

-Melinda E. Taylor is a Senior Lecturer and Associate Director of the Kay Bailey Hutchison Center for Energy, Law, and Business.
+Melinda E. Taylor is a Senior Lecturer.
+She cofounded the Kay Bailey Hutchison Center for Energy, Law, and Business in 2013.
 Taylor joined the faculty of the Law School in January 2006.
 Prior to joining the faculty, she was the director of the Ecosystem Restoration Program of Environmental Defense where she managed a staff of attorneys, scientists and economists engaged in projects to protect endangered species and water resources across the United States.
 Taylor has also served as deputy general counsel of the National Audubon Society in Washington, D.C. and was an associate at Bracewell & Patterson in Washington.